Glacier National Park

 Southwest of the visitor center is Heavy Runner Mountain.
 The meadow area at Logan Pass was covered with perhaps 2000 feet of ice during the ice ages.
 This is the accumulation zone for the glaciers, the area where ice piled up deeper every year.
 The thick mass spread and flowed down all the surrounding valleys.
 The accumulation area tends to be smoothed fairly flat as ice dragged away any fractured or loose rocks.

 The Logan Pass parking lot is not very big, and fills up quickly because many hikers leave their cars all day or overnight.
 The people by the flagpoles are wisely using the park's shuttles.
-You can see the GTS road slanting down the eastern canyon.
+You can see the GTS road slanting down the canyon to the right.

 The visitor center flies both flags because Glacier and Waterton National Parks are considered unified.

 The GTS road heads eastward down the Reynolds Creek valley.
 Just below Logan Summit at left in this picture is a spot known as "Big Drift" because the snow here can be over 80 feet thick and requires weeks to remove.
-The snow drifts there off of the Garden Wall.
+The snow drifts there from the Garden Wall.

 The eastern GTS road has extensive cuts into the Belt Supergroup rocks, providing excellent fresh exposures where you can see bedding, cross-bedding, ripples, and grains.